Infinite quantum signal processing: Discussion

 \section{Discussion}

-The question of infinite quantum processing (\cref{prob:iqsp}) asks whether there is a set of phase factors of infinite length in $\ell^1$ for representing target polynomials expressed as an infinite polynomial series. \cref{thm:main_l1} provides a partial positive answer to this problem, namely, the set of phase factors provably exists in $\ell^1$ when the 1-norm of the Chebyshev coefficients $c$ of the target function is upper bounded by a constant $r_c$.
+The question of infinite quantum processing (\cref{prob:iqsp}) asks whether there is a set of phase factors of infinite length in $\ell^1$ for representing target polynomials expressed as an infinite polynomial series. \cref{thm:main_l1} provides a positive answer, when the 1-norm of the Chebyshev coefficients $c$ of the target function is upper bounded by a constant $r_c$.
 While it is always possible to rescale the target function to satisfy the constraint, the constraint may be violated for many target functions without rescaling.
 For instance, in the Hamiltonian simulation problem, we have $\norm{c}_1=\Or(\tau)$, where $\tau$ is the simulation time and can be arbitrarily large.
 Numerical results in \cref{sec:numerics} indicate that both the fixed point algorithm and the decay properties persist even for large $\norm{c}_1$.
 Therefore it may be possible to significantly relax the condition $\norm{c}_1\le r_c$.

 Ref.~\cite{WangDongLin2021} shows that the structure of phase factors using the infinity norm of the target polynomial $f^{(d)}$, and proves the convergence of the projected gradient method when $\norm{f^{(d)}}_{\infty}\le C d^{-1}$.
-Using the tools developed in this paper, this condition can also be relaxed, but the $d$-dependence may be removed by the techniques in this paper alone.
+Using the tools developed in this paper, this condition can also be relaxed to $d^{-1/2}$, but the $d$-dependence may not be removed by the techniques in this paper alone.

-It is worth noting that the conditions on $\norm{f^{(d)}}_{\infty}$ and $\norm{c}_1$ are in generally unrelated, i.e., neither implies the other.
+It is worth noting that the conditions on $\norm{f^{(d)}}_{\infty}$ and $\norm{c}_1$ are generally unrelated, i.e., neither implies the other.
 It is of particular interest to develop a method for computing phase factors that provably converges in the limit $\norm{f}_\infty \to 1$, which is called the fully coherent limit~\cite{MartynLiuChinEtAl2021}.
 This limit is important for the performance of certain amplitude amplification algorithms~\cite{GilyenSuLowEtAl2019,FangLinTong2022} and Hamiltonian simulation problems~\cite{MartynLiuChinEtAl2021}.

 The decay properties of the reduced phase factors may also have some practical implications.
-For instance, for approximating smooth functions, the phase factors towards both ends of the quantum circuit are very close to be a constant.
+For instance, for approximating smooth functions, the phase factors towards both ends of the quantum circuit are very close to being a constant.
 This may facilitate the compilation and error mitigation of future applications using the quantum singular value transformation.